 With the rising demands of the converged network, the recent developments in network design are the Cisco Borderless Network.
 The Cisco Borderless Network is a network design that allows organizations to support a borderless network that can connect any person, everywhere on any device very securely and consistently.
 This design address IT and business challenges.

-The Cisco Borderless Network structure merge wired and wireless access, as well as access control, policy; and performance management of different device types.
-Using the Cisco Borderless Network architecture is built on a hierarchical infrastructure of hardware that is scalable and flexible, the Figure below illustrates the Cisco Borderless Network which provides two primary sets of services: network services and endpoint services; all services managed by an integrated management solution.
+The Cisco Borderless Network structure merge wired and wireless access, as well as access control, policy and performance management of different device types.
+The hierarchical infrastructure of hardware is also scalable and flexible, the Figure below illustrates the Cisco Borderless Network which provides two primary sets of services: network services and endpoint services; network services and endpoint services; all services managed by an integrated management solution.
 This design enables different network elements to work mutually and also allow to access resources from any place at any time; as providing optimization, scalability as well as security.

 Hierarchy in the Cisco Borderless Network

-Availability, flexibility, security, and manageability is the primary requirement of the borderless switched network.
-The borderless switched network should deliver current and future requirement.
+The Cisco borderless switched network primary need is availability, flexibility, security, and manageability.
+The borderless switched network should also deliver current and future need.
 The basic principles of the Borderless switched network are the following:

 - hierarchical network Design